-The Exchange believes that the proposed rule change is also consistent with Section 6(b)(8) of the Act, in that it does not impose any burden on competition not necessary or appropriate in furtherance of the purposes of the Act.
+The Exchange believes that the proposed rule change is also consistent with Section 6(b)(8) of the Act, 14 in that it does not impose any burden on competition not necessary or appropriate in furtherance of the purposes of the Act.
 The proposed fees are the same for all similarly-situated market participants, and therefore do not unreasonably discriminate among market participants.
-Moreover, the Exchange notes that the proposed fees are lower than fees currently charged by ISE Gemini's sister exchange, the International Securities Exchange, LLC ("ISE"), which offers its own market data feeds that provide comparable information to that provided by the ISE Gemini order feeds.
+Moreover, the Exchange notes that the proposed fees are similar to the fees charged by other exchanges.
+For example, similar to the ISE Order Feed, NASDAQ OMX PHLX ("PHLX") charges a monthly fee of \$3,000 for internal distributors and \$3,500 for external distributors plus a monthly fee of \$1 for non-professional subscribers and \$40 for professional subscribers.
+15 Additionally, similar to ISE's Managed Data Order Feed, PHLX charges \$2,000 per month per distributor and \$500 per month per subscriber.
+16 Further, the market data fees will be easier to understand because the proposed rule standardizes them.